-When sharing is enabled, the inline tool can receive traffic from multiple sources (the inline networks in the inline network group) and can be used in a map in which the source is an inline network group.
+When sharing is enabled, the inline tool can receive traffic from multiple sources (the inline networks in the inline network group) and can be used in a map in which the source leader in a bidirectional clock relationship (formerly master) is an inline network group.

 An inline tool group or inline series does not have its own shared setting.
 The shared setting is derived from the inline tools.
 Therefore all the members in an inline tool group or inline series must have the same setting.
 For example, if an inline tool group has three inline tool members, the shared setting of all three inline tools must be the same.

 When an inline tool has sharing mode enabled, the traffic will be VLAN tagged.
 The connected inline device is expected to receive VLAN tagged packets.
 When an inline tool does not have sharing mode enabled, the extra VLAN tag is not added.

 Go to Inline Bypass > Inline Tools and select an inline tool or click New.
 Under Configuration, Inline tool sharing mode, select Enable.

 How to Use SNMP Polling to Obtain Inline Tool State